Mdjosephe/child-assessment-prediction/README.md

 # Warning :
 the evaluation of models is done with Kappa Metric please see the Kaggle challenge page.
-Thus if you have a 0.65 score is doesn't necessarely mean that you got 65% of the predictions right !!
+Thus if you have a 0.65 score it doesn't necessarely mean that you got 65% of the predictions right !!
 You may have guessed even 95% right and get only a 0.56 score with this metric.

 # Starting kit for the child assessment prediction RAMP challenge